Unified Representation of Molecules and Crystals for Machine Learning: Discussion and outlook

-We note in passing that problems in training of ML models, such as outliers, could often be traced back to problems in the underlying reference calculations, such as unconverged fast Fourier transform grids or use of different settings (violating the assumption that a single function is being fitted), a phenomenon also observed by others.~\cite{perscom} This suggests that automated identification of errors in big datasets of electronic structure calculations via parametrization of ML models might be a general approach for validation of such datasets.
+We note in passing that problems in the training of ML models, such as outliers, can often be traced back to problems in the underlying reference calculations, such as unconverged fast Fourier transform grids or inconsistent settings (violating the assumption that a single function is being fitted), a phenomenon also observed by others.~\cite{perscom} This suggests that automated identification of errors in big datasets of electronic structure calculations via parametrization of ML models might be a general approach for validation of such datasets.
 We rationalize this hypothesis by ML models identifying regularity (correlations) in data, and faulty calculations deviating in some way from correct ones.

-Advances in electronic structure codes and increasing availability of large-scale computing resources have led to big collections of {ab initio} calculations, such as Materials Project \cite{johcrdcgscp2013}, AFLOWlib~\cite{cshjctwxylmsdm2012}, Open Quantum Materials Database \cite{ksmtdarw2015}, and Novel Materials Discovery Laboratory \cite{nomad}.
-Enabled by representations like MBTR, models combining quantum mechanics with machine learning (QM/ML) for fast accurate interpolation could be key to exploration and exploitation in such ``big data'' settings.
+Continuing advances in electronic structure codes and increasing availability of large-scale computing resources have led to large collections of {ab initio} calculations, such as Materials Project \cite{johcrdcgscp2013}, AFLOWlib~\cite{cshjctwxylmsdm2012}, Open Quantum Materials Database \cite{ksmtdarw2015}, and Novel Materials Discovery Laboratory \cite{ds2019}.
+Representations such as MBTR are key to combine quantum mechanics with machine learning (QM/ML) for fast, accurate and precise interpolation in these settings.